DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Experiments

-To explore the interpretability of the proposed method, we employ CAM \cite{30} to visualize the discriminative regions of different networks in diagnosing COVID-19.
+To further explore the interpretability of DARNet, we employ CAM \cite{30} to visualize the discriminative regions of different networks in diagnosing COVID-19.
 Fig. \ref{va} shows the visualization results on three COVID-19 cases with different degrees (mild, moderate, and severe) of infection, highlighting the regions that the network focuses on when making decisions.
+We observe that DARNet can accurately locate lung lesions that vary greatly in size and distribution.

-We can see that the outputs of the networks with CA or DA module added can roughly indicate the lesion location.
-In contrast, only ResNet18 is less sensitive to lesions, and may even be disturbed by the information outside the lung area.
-The above results demonstrate that DA and CA modules can enhance the learned features to ensure that the decisions made by the network depend mainly on the infection regions, rather than the irrelevant parts of the images.
-More importantly, the results show that our method has better interpretability and reliability in diagnosing COVID-19, which is the basis for its application in clinical practice.
+However, after removing CA or DA module, the positioning ability of the network has declined significantly.
+For instance, for the severe COVID-19 case in Fig. \ref{va}, we can see diffuse lesions in both lungs, consolidation of the lower lobe of the left lung.
+When we remove the CA and DA modules in turn, the highlighted area in the right lung gradually shrinks.
+Especially, the network without these two modules has very low sensitivity to the lesions, and may even be disturbed by the information outside the lung area.
+The above results demonstrate that DA and CA modules can enhance the learned features to ensure that the decisions made by the network depend mainly on the infection regions to a certain extent, rather than the irrelevant parts of the images.
+More importantly, the results also show that DARNet has better interpretability and reliability in diagnosing COVID-19.